 Equipment costing less than £1,000 per individual item is recognised as expenditure in the period of acquisition.
 All other equipment is capitalised at cost.

 Capitalised equipment is depreciated on a straight-line basis over its remaining useful economic life as follows:

 general equipment; furniture, fixtures and fittings

-motor vehicles

-computer equipment

-IT network infrastructure

 3 to 10 years

-5 years

-10 years